azuredevcollege/trainingdays/day3/challenges/challenge-2.md

 - create an Azure SQL DB (Single Database)
 - add Data to the Azure SQL DB
-- setup Dynamic Data Masking
+- Set up Backup and retention policies

 ## Table Of Contents